wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/2-09 Traversing Argonnessen.md

  - [ ]  **Gix'kuhri**

 * This river divides Vorel'Arux from The Tapestry, and serves as a barrier for the players.
-At its narrowest, near Vorel'Arux, the river is 15 miles across.
+At its narrowest, near Vorel'Arux, the river is several miles across.
+The players may choose to create a boat of some sort, use magic creatively, or simply try to traverse on foot.
+* The players must each make a Strength check (DC 15) to attempt to cross the waters safely on foot.
+This check is made with disadvantage if the character is unable to stand in the water or has just been thrown into it.
+If a character fails this check, it is immediately pulled a number of feet downstream equal to the check's DC.
+If it collides with a rock or other hard object, the character takes (DC-10)d6 bludgeoning damage (minimum of 1d6).
+The character makes this check again at the start of each of its turns, getting pulled further downstream each time it fails.

  - [ ]  **The Tapestry**